-Please take the time to review and discuss the importance of the Code of Student Conduct with your child or children.
+Please review and discuss the importance of the Code of Student Conduct with your child or children.
 After reviewing the Code of Student Conduct, you and your child/children must sign, date, and return the accompanied Parent Receipt and Acknowledgement Form to your child's school within 5 school days.